 Solution approach: Important use cases involving the integration of PPM and ERP systems plus other systems in the IT landscape are:

-- Adding selected projects from, for example, a SharePoint list to an ERP system (such as SAP) can be used to create a project structure in the PPM system (such as Microsoft Project) using a template appropriate for that type of project.
+- Adding selected projects to an ERP system (such as SAP) from e.g. a SharePoint list and the resulting creation of a project structure in the PPM system (such as Microsoft Project) using a template appropriate for that type of project

 Our tip: Use short interval processes to track the IT services.
 Ensure that this work is charged to the right cost centers.